MaestSi/UMInator/README.md

 --maxDiff                                                             BWA aln maximum number of differences --max_NM_mean                                                         Maximum tolerated mean mapping difference between UMI and query reads
 --max_NM_sd                                                           Maximum tolerated sd of mapping difference between UMI and query reads
---readsChunkSize                                                      Number of reads in each fastq split file --min_UMI_freq                                                        Minimum number of reads assigned to UMI for generating a consensus sequence
+--min_UMI_freq                                                        Minimum number of reads assigned to UMI for generating a consensus sequence
 --target_reads_consensus                                              Maximum number of reads used for consensus calling --target_reads_polishing                                              Maximum number of reads used for consensus polishing